nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Porting patches from mercurial repositories to git
 **************************************************

-Section to write.
+  Placeholder section.
+Please improve it.

 Working with git as a maintainer
 --------------------------------

 As a maintainer, you are a person who has write access to the main nsnam repository.
-You could push your own work, without passing from code review (but that is not recommended), or push someone else's work.
+You could push your own work (without passing from code review) or push someone else's work.
 Let's investigate the two cases.

 Pushing your own work
 *********************